 Cheap flights to Lanzarote are plentiful these days.
 We share our thoughts on the pros and cons of the two largest budget airlines for flights to and from Lanzarote.

-We travel a lot between Lanzarote, mainland Spain and the UK, and we usually end up travelling on Ryanair or Easyjet, so we thought we’d share our views on making travel on the budget airlines painless, and also on the difference between the two of them.
+We travel a lot between Lanzarote, mainland Spain and the UK, and we often end up travelling on Ryanair or Easyjet, so we thought we’d share our views on making travel on the budget airlines painless, and also on the difference between the two of them.

 We don’t have an overall preference, because, as you will see, each offers advantages, so we tend to base our decision on the price and which offers the most convenient timing.